eleccrazy/perago-nestjs-api-assignment/README.md

 - The `name`, `description`, and `parentId` can be updated, and they must follow the same rules as creating a new position
 - The `name` field must be unique, i.e, no two positions can have the same name
 - While upating the `parentId`, the new `parentId` must not be the same as the `id` of the position being updated.
 The position cannot be its own parent.
-- While upating the `parentId`, the new `parentId` must not be the same as the `id` of any of its child positions
+- While upating the `parentId`, the new `parentId` must not be the same as the `id` of any of its child positions and their descendants.
+If the descendant of the position being updated is the new `parentId`, the tree structure will be broken, and the hierarchy may become circular.

 #### Rules for deleting a position /api/positions/:id